 - Leaving the table, you’ll be smelling the finish but there is still work to do and it’s not wise to burn too many matches too soon.
 A specially constructed underpass takes you on to a spectacular section named Ricky’s Rail.
 This old railway route winds down the banks of the Kelso River and onto Dave’s Toil, a purpose-dug track that will take you out of the valley.

 - It leads onto an old golavaan track known as Lost and Found, where you will find pristine south coast bush.

 - Then a gentle climb up Dump Hill will join you into the spectacular trails of Ellingham Estate.

 - Andre’s Underpass leads you back under the R56 and into Highway, a great initiative that not only serves for the race but offers year-round off-road safe passage for mountain bikers wanting to ride the Ellingham trails.

-- An exhilarating finish through Moodie Lane leads you onto the famous, long, floating bridge that snakes across the lagoon for 600m.
+- An exhilarating ride through Moodie Lane leads you onto the famous long, floating bridge that snakes across the lagoon at Scottburgh for 600m.

-- Leaving the bridge it’s a short dash to the finish and the awaiting crowds on Scottburgh Main Beach.
+- Leaving the bridge it’s a short dash to the finish and the awaiting crowds of supporters on Scottburgh Main Beach.